andresvidal/GOAT-Discord-Bot/README.md

 # GOAT-Discord-Bot

-API that GOAT uses to show automatic search results.
+Uses an unoffical API that GOAT uses to show automatic search results.
 Unfortunately, it doesn't give a lot of information.

 It returns an embed with: